Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 Flavia: What are your long-term objectives for the network?

 Marc: Our goals extend beyond knowledge sharing.
 The network also supports research initiatives, including observational and multicenter studies.
 Small centers, which might otherwise be overlooked in large congresses, can present projects and engage participants.
-Over time, we aim to enhance understanding of FTD, improve diagnosis and patient care, and strengthen interdisciplinary collaboration across Switzerland.
+Over time, we aim to enhance the understanding of FTD, improve diagnosis and patient care, and strengthen interdisciplinary collaboration across Switzerland.

 The network thus serves a dual role: it is both an educational platform and a facilitator for scientific advancement, enabling a broad range of professionals to contribute to research and clinical best practices.